 With so many places to choose from to spend your summer holiday, we wanted to give you a few ideas for places to go this summer.
 We’re not reinventing the wheel here though.
 These are some of the most popular holiday destinations in New Zealand and for good reason – they are all A-MAZ-ING.

 No matter where you go, it’s like something out of a picture postcard.
 From the snow-capped peaks to the white sandy beaches, the sparkling coves to the rainforests – New Zealand is a paradise waiting to be explored.

 Getting around our beautiful country is also pretty easy going.
-Self-drive holidays are the most popular way of getting around – the flexibility to stop and admire each and every beauty spot is something you just don’t get on a bus (ps, did we mention we’re New Zealand’s number one when it comes to customer satisfaction in the car rental sector?)
+Self-drive holidays are the most popular way of getting around – the flexibility to stop and admire each and every beauty spot is something you just don’t get on a bus (ps, did we mention we’re one of New Zealand’s best when it comes to customer satisfaction in the car rental sector?)

 If you are planning on a visit to New Zealand this summer or you’re simply after some inspiration for new places to visit, this is our own definitive list of 12 places you have got to visit this summer.

 1. Abel Tasman National Park

 The Abel Tasman National Park is one of our all-time favourite places to visit during the summer.
 This is one of the areas in New Zealand that receives the most hours of sunshine and the summer months are usually hot, hot, hot!
 If you are looking for action, then hire a kayak for the day and head off exploring the park’s stunning little bays and coves.
 For the super-active, why not give the Abel Tasman Coast Track a go – one of New Zealand’s nine Great Walks, it’s a stunning 51km tramp with some unbelievable views.